-Planting a tree in the urban environment involves a huge change for that tree in terms of the habitat that it will have to adapt to, compared with that which it would normally enjoy in rural conditions.
+Building green cities involves a huge change for the trees in terms of the habitat that they will have to adapt to, compared to what they would normally enjoy in rural conditions.

 Trees are forestry plants.
 As soon as we forget this simple fact we are likely to make mistakes when planting them in town and city environments.